-How to buy DXN shares
+How to buy DXN (DXN) shares in Australia

 How to buy shares in DXN

 - Compare share trading platforms.
-To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
-Our table below can help you choose.
+To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
+Our table can help you choose.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for DXN .
 Find the share by name or ticker symbol: DXN.
 Research its history to confirm it's a solid investment against your financial goals.